 Pregnant women and young children are among those at highest risk for foodborne illnesses, making safe food handling particularly important for them.
 This page provides a number of resources specifically for these two groups, as well as breastfeeding women.
-Additional resources on general safe food handling and Food and COVID-19 are also available, as are resources on date labeling on packaged foods.
+Additional resources on general safe food handling are also available, as are resources on date labeling on packaged foods.
 Links to related information can be found at the buttons to the right.

 It's important to know that foodborne illness can result in more than just a few unpleasant days of fever and tummy troubles.
 It can also result in long-term effects and can even be deadly.